mderazon/order-id/README.md

 > (almost) unique order id generator

-- Generates order ids in the format `xxxx-xxxxxx-xxxx`, where `x` is a number (0-9).
+- Generates order ids in the format `xxxx-xxxxxx-xxxx`, where `x` is a digit (0-9).
 - Uses the current unix timestamp (13 digits) plus 1 random digit so it's **unique down to the milisecond**.

-- If your system generates 1,000,000 orders per day (homogeneously distributed), the probability of collision would be ~1%.
+- If your system generates 1,000,000 orders per day (evenly distributed), the probability of collision would be ~1%.
 The extra padding digit makes it even lower.

-- The timestamp is scrambled using a supplied key so the result doesn't appear as a timestamp.
+- The timestamp is scrambled using a supplied key so the result doesn't appear as a timestamp and is not sequential.
 - Bonus: Since it's based on timestamp, we can get the time back from the order id (see api calls).

 ### Usage